Scala-Dev/exp-python2-sdk/README.md

 while True:
   broadcast = listener.wait(60)
-  if broadcast && broadcast.payload == 'hi!':
+  if broadcast and broadcast.payload == 'hi!':
     broadcast.respond('hi back at you!')
     break
 ```